linto-project/linto-dialogue-act-segmentation/README.md

 The steps for the creation of this generative model are well separated in this notebook, the rules used for Snorkel are written in the notebook directly, and for some of them are to be completed from the scripts in _Snorkel_work/utils/utils_snorkel_linto.py_
 The generative model's performances are calculated inside the notebook.

 At the end of the notebook, some files are generated : they contain all the data automatically labeled by Snorkel thanks to the written rules.
-They are under a format suited for training, fine-tuning and testing of the written discourse segmenter **ToNy**.
+They are under a format suited for training, fine-tuning and testing of the written discourse segmenter **ToNy** https://gitlab.inria.fr/andiamo/tony.

 ### Preprocessing task